 Pleasant-Sounding Beliefs and 2nd-Order Effects

 1st-order victims and 2nd-order victims.
-One kind of freedom can devour another.
+One freedom devours another.

 This may seem based, but it isn’t:

-Political platforms in democracies tend to be motivated by how they make you feel; because feelings and intentions, not outcomes, inform how well it sells to your base.
-In a democracy the majority rules, and the majority is, by definition, mostly composed of the lowest-common-denominator (LCD).
+Political platforms in democracies are oriented around how they make constituents feel; because feelings, not facts, attract voters.
+Nice-sounding intentions, not outcomes, inform how well it sells to your base.
+In democracy, the majority rules.
+The majority is, by definition, mostly composed of the lowest-common-denominator (LCD).
+You win by appealing to the fleeting impulses of whimsical, easily influenced, emotionally swayed masses.
+Policy and discourse flows accordingly.

-To craft policy positions based on outcomes is to commit electoral suicide.
-Few care about your results, because that would require actual analysis.
-If the vibes poll well and align with your moral precepts, you’ve got a voter.
+To craft policy positions based on pragmatic outcomes is to commit electoral suicide.
+Few care about your results, because that would require actual analysis!
+If the vibes poll well and align with en vogue moral preferences, you’ve got yourself voter.

 “The investor who overtrades eventually realizes it's a fallacy that more activity means more profitability.
 Take what the market gives you, more is not necessarily more.
 The zealous bureaucrat or academic never realizes his actions are counterproductive; the feedback mechanism is too long, and failure attribution too vague.
 If your policy didn't work, it's because you didn't do enough of it.
 Real *insert my policy* has never been tried.